- Current students

-- You could be entitled to a Postgraduate Scholarship to help fund your studies.
+- Scholarship opportunities.
+You may be entitled to a postgraduate scholarship to help fund your studies.

 For this programme, you will need the following:

 1. A recognised Bachelor's degree in the same or similar discipline, with merit achievement deemed to be an average grade of B- or higher in all Level 7 courses; OR